adrianhall/apps-on-azure-blog/_posts/2024/09/2024-09-20-aspnet-identity-part6.md

 * [LinkedIn](https://learn.microsoft.com/linkedin/shared/authentication/client-credentials-flow?context=linkedin)
 * [Microsoft](https://learn.microsoft.com/aspnet/core/security/authentication/social/microsoft-logins)

-If you are intending on a different provider, you need to find out how to register for their developer program, register an application and get a **ClientId** and **ClientSecret**.
+You can support as many different identity providers that you want.
+If you are intending on supporting a different provider, you need to find out how to register for their developer program, register an application and get a **ClientId** and **ClientSecret**.
 You'll also have to add the specific provider library from the `AspNet.Security.OAuth` collection of libraries.

 When you are configuring the client, note the following:

 * Each provider has a specific "callback URI" that is based on your identity service.
 For example, my server lives on `https://localhost:7186`; when configuring the client in the Azure portal, I needed to provide the "Redirect URI" as `https://localhost:7186/signin-microsoft` - That `/signin-microsoft` appended to your service URI is dependent on the library being used to configure the external provider.
 Most have a default but allow you to configure it.
 * Our primary mechanism for identifying  users is the email address.
 If a user signs in with Facebook one day and their Microsoft account the next day, they shouldn't have to register again.
-You will generally be asked what information (claims) you want to provide - always allow the email address.
+You will generally be asked what information you want to provide.
+These are called "claims" in the identity world - always allow the email address when given the option.
+Of the list I'm using, LinkedIn was the only one that asked me.
 * The generated client secret is a security token - make sure you protect it as such.
 In production, store these in Azure Key Vault.
 In development, store them in user-secrets.  **NEVER CHECK A SECURITY TOKEN INTO SOURCE CODE CONTROL**.

 Once you have the client ID and client secret, add them to your user-secrets, like this: